octet-stream/use-suspender/readme.md

 ### `interface SuspenderImplementation`

-This interface implements arbitary function type.
-For TypeScript users this will help to narrow types for implementation result and its arguments.
+Implements arbitary function.
+For TypeScript users this will help to narrow types for implementation's result and its arguments.

 So that if you create a function that returns a `User` type by their ID, the `SuspenderHook` will expect the same exact arguments your function is taking and return the same type of the result: